billowstao/notebook/node.js/npm.md

 - A dependency of one of your dependencies may have published a new version, which will update even if you used pinned dependency specifiers (1.2.3 instead of ^1.2.3)

 - The registry you installed from is no longer available, or allows mutation of versions (unlike the primary npm registry), and a different version of a package exists under the same version number now.

+To prevent this potential issue, npm uses `package-lock.json` or, if present, `npm-shrinkwrap.json`.
+These files are called package locks, or lockfiles.

+This file describes an exact, and more importantly reproducible `node_modules` tree.
+Once it’s present, any future installation will base its work off this file, instead of recalculating dependency versions off package.json.

+The presence of a package lock changes the installation behavior such that:

+1. The module tree described by the package lock is reproduced.
+This means reproducing the structure described in the file, using the specific files referenced in “resolved” if available, falling back to normal package resolution using “version” if one isn’t.
+2. The tree is walked and any missing dependencies are installed in the usual fashion.